chirag127/AI-Code-Reviewer-for-GitHub-Browser-Extension/README.md

 ### Backend

 The backend is built with Express.js and uses the Gemini 2.0 Flash Lite API for code analysis.

+### Helper Scripts

+The repository includes several helper scripts to make development easier:

+-   `setup.bat` / `setup.sh`: Install dependencies and set up the project
+-   `start-backend.bat`: Start the backend server (Windows)
+-   `test-extension.bat`: Open the test page to verify the extension (Windows)
+-   `package-extension.bat`: Package the extension for distribution (Windows)

 ## License